ActiDoo/gamification-engine/docs/installing/index.rst

 =======

 You can use any WSGI-supporting webserver.
-At ActiDoo_ we make use of nginx as a reverse-proxy to uwsgi.
+(e.g. nginx as a reverse-proxy to uwsgi)

 To quickly get started, you can run: